 Crockpot Roast FAQs

-Technically you aren’t required to sear the roast before cooking, but we highly recommend this step!
-If you have a few extra minutes, browning the beef before adding it to the slow cooker is going to maximize flavor and give the beef a better texture.
+Technically, you don’t have to sear the roast before cooking, but I highly recommend it!
+If I have a few extra minutes, browning the beef before adding it to the slow cooker maximizes flavor and improves the texture.

-We’ll always recommend low heat for this recipe.
-Not only is there more room for error, but the meat is also more tender and tasty when cooked low and slow!
+I always recommend low heat for this recipe.
+Not only is there more room for error, but the meat also turns out more tender and flavorful when cooked low and slow!

-We do need some liquid to create steam, but for a better flavor, we recommend adding beef broth/stock and wine instead of water.
+You do need some liquid to create steam, but for better flavor, I recommend using beef broth or stock and wine instead of water.

-For food safety reasons, do not add a frozen or partially frozen roast to a slow cooker.
+For food safety reasons, don’t add a frozen or partially frozen roast to a slow cooker.

-Because the vegetables cook so much quicker than the meat, we add in the meat first and partially cook it before adding veggies.
-At the halfway point, add the vegetables on top and gently stir them in.
+Since vegetables cook faster than meat, I add the meat first and partially cook it before adding the veggies.
+At the halfway point, place the vegetables on top and gently stir them in.

 Overhead image of the Crockpot Roast on a plate ready to be eaten